wickberg/ray/doc/source/cluster/vms/user-guides/community/slurm.rst

 set an internal IP
 (see the open `issue <https://github.com/ray-project/ray/issues/22732>`_).

-Python-interface SLURM scripts
+Python-interface Slurm scripts
 ------------------------------

-[Contributed by @pengzhenghao] Below, we provide a helper utility (:ref:`slurm-launch.py <slurm-launch>`) to auto-generate SLURM scripts and launch.
+[Contributed by @pengzhenghao] Below, we provide a helper utility (:ref:`slurm-launch.py <slurm-launch>`) to auto-generate Slurm scripts and launch.
 ``slurm-launch.py`` uses an underlying template (:ref:`slurm-template.sh <slurm-template>`) and fills out placeholders given user input.

 You can feel free to copy both files into your cluster for use.
 Feel free to also open any PRs for contributions to improve this script!